-Here at The Music Room, we have hifi equipment of various values and fragility coming and going every day.
-We have seen everything from boxes packed so well they could survive an explosion, to stuff dropped into a box with nothing more than peanuts and a prayer.
+Here at The Music Room, we have hi-fi equipment of varying values and fragility coming and going every day.
+We have seen everything - from boxes packed so well they could survive an explosion, to stuff dropped into a box with nothing more than peanuts and a prayer.

 There are some pretty common mistakes that we see in shipping expensive and fragile items.
 We often receive at least one or two items that have been damaged by improper packing every week.
 I’m going to try to offer some tips to ensure your gear arrives in the same condition that it left, and clear up some of the common misconceptions about shipping at the same time.

 One of the first things to think about when dropping your high value item into a box, is that to each person that touches the box, between it leaving your hands and arriving at our warehouse, it is just a box.
 It does not matter how many "Fragile" stickers that are placed on it, or notes saying to be extremely careful.
 The drivers and handlers do not read that stuff, and the machines doing the sorting at the depots definitely do not read that stuff.